Robinkhilery960/Street-Style-Landing-Page/readme.md

 # Street Style Landing Page  ![](https://img.shields.io/badge/-HTML-orange) ![](https://img.shields.io/badge/-CSS-yellowgreen)

- This is a landing page made for learning purposes using `CORE CSS` and `HTML`.
-As of now, this is not responsive.
+ This is a landing page made for learning purpose using `CORE CSS` and `HTML`.

 Made by - **Robin Khilery**